 As a freelancer, it’s easy to get caught up in the day-to-day tasks of running your business.
-Finding clients, completing projects, and doing admin are time consuming.
+Finding clients, completing projects, and doing admin is time-consuming.
 They can feel much more pressing than sitting down and writing a comprehensive business plan.

 So how do you go about creating a business plan as a freelance creative?